cTurtle98/Lifealgorithmic/source/cis-191/using_ssh_on_your_vm.md

  netmask 64
 ```

-WARNING: Copy-and-paste introduces subtle errors into your interfaces file.
+> **WARNING**: Copy-and-paste introduces subtle errors into your interfaces file.
 You are better typing this information in manually.
 Triple check the file.
-Once you're convinced that you have the right information reboot the VM:
+Once you're convinced that you have the right information reboot the VM

 ```

-reboot
+$ sudo reboot
 ```

 If your VM doesn't boot properly it's probably because there's an error in your interfaces file.
 Run the following command to help you find where your error is:

 ```
 $ ifup ens160
 /etc/network/interfaces:10: unknown method
 ifup: couldn't read interfaces file "/etc/network/interfaces"